ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - The Galaxy S7 is officially not ARCore supported but it works non the less.

-You can directly download a working Inside-Out-Tracking Unity project by cloning/downloading the "ARCoreInsideOutTrackingBasic" project to your pc, adding your phone specific osig file (Oculus) and build/run your apk file.
+You can directly download a working Inside-Out-Tracking Unity project by cloning/downloading the "ARCoreInsideOutTrackingBasic" project to your pc, adding your phone specific osig (Oculus) file and build/run the .apk file.

 or